mudthomas/playlist_maker/README.md

 * last.fm: https://www.last.fm/api
 * Spotify: https://developer.spotify.com/documentation/web-api

-Also a 'black_list.txt' can be added with one artist per line.
+Also a 'blacklist_artists.txt' can be added with one artist per line.
 These artists will not be added to playlists.

 ## The issues